alecpm/opsworks-web-python/plone_buildout/README.md

 collective.traceview addon.
 This functionality is somewhat redundant with New Relic tracing support, but can provide python profiles with a bit more detail.
 To enable traceview tracing add the `plone_buildout::traceview` recipe to the setup action for your Plone Instance layer.
-It is based on the [tracelytics- chef cookbook](https://github.com/Optaros/tracelytics-chef) and supports the configuration defined in that recipe.
+It is based on the [tracelytics-chef cookbook](https://github.com/Optaros/tracelytics-chef) and supports the configuration defined in that recipe.
 The most essential settings are:

   * `traceview["access_key"]`: Your Traceview account access key